Introduction to Film

 "Introduction to Film" is the third episode of the first season of the American comedy television series Community.
 It aired in the United States on NBC on October 1, 2009.
 The episode sees Jeff attempt to "seize the day" to pass a class, while Britta pays for Abed to take a filmmaking class, to his dad's annoyance.
-It received mixed critical reviews and garnered 5.86 million viewers upon its premiere.
+It received generally positive critical reviews and garnered 5.86 million viewers upon its premiere.

 Plot

 Jeff (Joel McHale) convinces the rest of the study group to enroll in an easy class, taught by the eccentric Professor Whitman (John Michael Higgins).
 Whitman claims that they will all get 'A' grades as long as they follow the mantra carpe diem.
 He then confronts Jeff after the class, saying that he is an opportunist and will fail the class unless he seizes the day by the end of the week.
-Jeff's initial attempts to impress Whitman by wearing rainbow-colored suspenders, flying a kite and playing jump rope fail.
+Jeff's initial attempts to impress Whitman by wearing rainbow-colored suspenders, flying a kite, and playing jump rope fail.

-Meanwhile, Abed (Danny Pudi) is unable to join the class as his father Gobi (Iqbal Theba) will only pay for classes which teach skills that can help him with the family's failing falafel stand.
-Britta (Gillian Jacobs) gives Abed money to enroll in filmmaking classes, an interest of his.
-Abed purchases a new camera and starts to document conversations within the study group, casting Britta as his mother and Jeff as his father, to their dismay.
+Meanwhile, Abed (Danny Pudi) is unable to join a film class as his father Gobi (Iqbal Theba) will only pay for classes that teach skills that can help him with the family's failing falafel stand.
+Britta (Gillian Jacobs) gives Abed money to enroll in filmmaking classes, his true passion.
+Abed purchases a new camera and starts to document conversations within the study group, casting Britta as his mother and Jeff as his father to their dismay.
 Gobi accosts Britta for interfering with his parenting.
 Britta and Jeff explain their problems to each other, and Jeff promises that he will convince Gobi to meet with them to discuss Abed's future.

-As Abed works, Gobi, Jeff, and Britta get into an argument, but Abed interrupts them with his completed video.
-He has used his footage of Jeff and Britta arguing, superimposing the images of his parents' heads onto their bodies; the film is cut to recast the study group's conversations as Abed's parents' opinions of him, as an abnormal child who refuses to let his parents parent him.
-The film also implies that Abed's parents divorced because of his atypical behavior.
-Gobi is moved by the film, and allows Abed to continue his filmmaking studies to help him be better understood.
+As Abed works, Gobi, Jeff, and Britta get into an argument, but Abed interrupts them with his completed video, which uses his footage of Jeff and Britta arguing and superimposes the images of his parents' heads onto their bodies.
+The film is cut to recast the study group's conversations as Abed's parents' opinions of him, as an abnormal child who had a turbulent childhood filled with medical tests and a divorce.
+The film implies that his parents divorced because of his atypical behavior.
+Gobi is moved by the film and allows Abed to continue his filmmaking studies to help him be better understood.
 Thankful for Jeff's help, Britta kisses him when she sees Whitman nearby.
 An enthused Whitman is satisfied that Jeff has seized the day.

 In the end tag, Abed starts to krump in front of Troy, who then begins to demonstrate his method of krumping.
 Jeff arrives and asks what they are doing, before demonstrating his own technique, and the three krump together.